apac-ml-tfc/textract-demo/1.img-pre-processing/README.md

 ---
 ### Amazon SageMaker Ground Truth Labelling Job
 Pre-requisites: Load the Training Image data set to the S3 bucket.

-1.Go to the AWS console Amazon SageMaker-->GroundTruth
+1. Go to the AWS console Amazon SageMaker-->GroundTruth
 2. Naviagte to the Labeling Workforces menu.
 Create a "Private" labelling workforce.  private team with the team members email id.
 This shall sent an invitation email.
 Accept the email invitation
 3. Navigate to the Labeling jobs and create a new labelling Job.
 4. Login to the Portal